We think a lot about digital marketing forecasting at Workshop Digital.

-Today, we'll discuss how to forecast budgets with data—so you can make better decisions as you're planning for 2020.
+Today, we'll focus on forecasting with data—so you can understand what makes a good budget for digital marketing in 2023.
 The first step in figuring out a marketing budget?
 Understanding the importance of budgets in the first place and knowing which metrics matter.

 Of course, budgeting varies based on the size and longevity of your company.
 However, it matters just the same.
 Budgets create discipline and accountability across your marketing department.
 Somebody is responsible for money going out the door.
 And you want to ensure you can measure results and hold your organizational accountable.